Government rests in Spota-McPartland trial

 This story was reported by Nicole Fuller, Robert E. Kessler, Bridget Murphy and Michael O'Keeffe.
 It was written by Murphy.

-The federal government on Tuesday afternoon rested its obstruction case against ex-Suffolk District Attorney Thomas Spota and his former anti-corruption unit chief Christopher McPartland, after five weeks of testimony.
+The federal government and defense both rested their cases Tuesday in the obstruction trial against ex-Suffolk District Attorney Thomas Spota and his former anti-corruption unit chief Christopher McPartland, after five weeks of testimony.

+Both defendants told U.S. District Judge Joan Azrack that they didn't wish to testify at their trial in Central Islip.

+The jury is scheduled to hear closing arguments in the case Wednesday morning.

 Conway testified that Burke had wanted everyone to know at the time of his guilty plea that he wasn't cooperating with federal prosecutors.

-The government has alleged that Spota and McPartland they tried to help cover up Burke's 2012 assault of a prisoner in a police precinct.
+The government has alleged Spota and McPartland tried to help cover up Burke's 2012 assault of a prisoner in a police precinct.

-Conway took the witness stand under a government subpoena and recalled a "media storm" when Burke pleaded guilty in early 2016 in connection with the case involving Christopher Loeb, a then-heroin addict who broke into Burke's department vehicle and stole a duffel bag.
+Conway took the witness stand under a government subpoena and recalled a "media storm" when Burke pleaded guilty in February 2016 in connection with the case involving Christopher Loeb, a now-recovering heroin addict who broke into Burke's department vehicle and stole a duffel bag.

 Inside the bag were items including Burke's gun belt, ammunition, sex toys, police union cards with his name on them, pornography and Viagra, testimony showed.